Shadow Force (2025 film): Plot

 Issac retreats with Ky, who is marginally aware of his parents' background history, to a concealed shelter in the Colombian jungle, where Kyrah rejoins them.
 With Ky's life on the line, Issac and Kyrah decide to take the fight to Cinder before he can eliminate them, and summon Kyrah's relatives and CIA contacts Auntie and Unc for help.
-As the Sarrs move to another hideout, they barely escape an ambush by Shadow Force, leading them to suspect that either Unc or Auntie must have ratted on them.
+As the Sarrs move to another hideout, they barely escape an ambush by Shadow Force, leading them to suspect that either Unc or Auntie must have betrayed them.
 After getting to Cartagena and separating from her family, Kyrah calls Cinder and demands a personal meeting on Cinder's private island off Cartagena, lest she exposes every one of his secrets to the OIG.
 While she proceeds to the island, Issac and Ky meet Auntie and Unc in Bogotá.

 On the island, Kyrah and Cinder have a tense reunion which escalates into Kyrah trying to shoot him, only to be foiled by a custom made Kevlar vest she failed to notice.
 Issac, Ky, Auntie and Unc are captured by Shadow Force and brought to the island, where Unc is revealed as Cinder's informant, a fact that Auntie has suspected all along.
 The tables suddenly turn when Patrick and Parker, Cinder's closest aides, identify themselves as OIG special agents assigned to track Cinder's criminal activities; a gunfight erupts in which Cinder, Patrick and Parker are wounded and the rest of Shadow Force killed.
 While Auntie and Ky intercept Unc as he tries to run, Kyrah is stunned by an explosive booby trap and taken hostage by Cinder.
 When Issac arrives, Kyrah silently gives him permission to shoot Cinder through her shoulder, enabling them to overwhelm and kill him.

 Six months later, the Sarrs have openly resumed their civilian life.
 Kyrah gets a call from Auntie, who has decided to found a new, morally better Shadow Force and asks her to join, an offer which Kyrah declines for now.
-As they celebrate Ky's birthday, Kyrah reveals to Issac that she is pregnant with their next child.
+As they celebrate Ky's birthday, Kyrah reveals to Issac that she is pregnant with their second child.